Toggle: English / Spanish

 It is helpful to know your family history.
 If you have a family history of galactosemia and want to have children, genetic counseling will help you make decisions about pregnancy and prenatal testing.
 Once the diagnosis of galactosemia is made, genetic counseling is recommended for other members of the family.

 Many states screen all newborns for galactosemia.
-If parents learn that the test indicates possible galactosemia, they should promptly stop giving their infant milk products and ask their health care provider about having blood tests that can be done to confirm a diagnosis of galactosemia.
+If the newborn test shows possible galactosemia, they should stop giving their infant milk products right away and ask their provider about having blood tests that can be done to confirm a diagnosis of galactosemia.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.